Useful information about Kanji

 Many non-Japanese feel difficult when studying kanji.

-These are tips you should know more about kanji to be more efficient and effective.
+These are tips you should know more about kanji to be more efficient and effective in your study Japanese.

 This may be confusing to non-Japanese as reading of kanji differs depending on word for one kanji.

-You just need to know main reading of kunyomi or onyomi.
+You just need to know main reading of kun-yomi or on-yomi at first.

-Even Japanese student learn a few kunyomi or onyomi and learn the rest and non-popular ones some years later at school.
+Even Japanese students learn a few main kun-yomi or on-yomi and then learn the rest and non-popular ones some years later at school.

 Kanji itself has meaning